LYNCH·LLP

 Questions about Examiner Amy Nmn Tran

-Examiner Tran's record spans one art unit (Art Unit 2126) within Technology Center 2100.
+This examiner's record spans one art unit within TC 2100.

-The allowance rate is a historical aggregate and is not a prediction of any specific application's outcome.
-Individual applications depend on claim scope, prior art, and examination responses.
+No. The allowance rate is a historical aggregate of past decisions and is not a prediction of any specific application's outcome.

 ◈ RESPONDING TO AN OFFICE ACTION